babelsociety/website/content/blog/systemic-poverty/index.md

 The bottom layer is an easy escape goat when the top needs to divert blame.
 You worked harder and longer but you are slowly and steadily headed into poverty? *Obviously* it's not *our fault* if we are squeezing every penny out of you, those poor people who are ok doing your work for less money are the *real culprits*!

-It may seems ironic, but just stop for a moment and think about the major political discussions of the last years; left or right wing doesn't really matter.
+It may seems ironic, but just stop for a moment and think about the major political discussions of the last years, left or right wing doesn't really matter.
 Very often, *way too often*, those at fault are the less fortunate.
 This should ring a bell, but we are so much used to it that now it is part of our normality.

 Even unemployment it is often considered by capitalistic economists as a necessary evil.
 They define a natural rate of unemployment that must be always present, otherwise employers will be forced to increase wages which in turn will raise inflation.
-And yet, unemployed people are always stigmatized by society, declared as leeches.
+And yet, unemployed people are always stigmatized by society, declared as lazy and leeches.

 This is the kind of paradoxical society we are leaving in.
 We live in a world where we must have a job to avoid poverty, yet we perfectly know that by design some will be left out.
 We live in a world that constantly talks about abolishing poverty, while perfectly knowing that we will never do it with the current socio-economic structure.

 All of these characteristics aren't natural.
 We decided to make a system based on these principles, and we did while conscious that certain people will have more than they will ever need, while others will be condemned to a life of misery.
 We did it to ensure there will always be people on top who can exploit and rule over those at the bottom.
-These are remnants of aristocracy.
+Be it meritocracy or aristocracy, the will to rule over others still remains.

 But it doesn't have to be this way.